Electronic toll collection: History

 In 1959, Nobel Economics Prize winner William Vickrey was the first to propose a similar system of electronic tolling for the Washington Metropolitan Area.
 He proposed that each car would be equipped with a transponder: "The transponder's personalized signal would be picked up when the car passed through an intersection, and then relayed to a central computer which would calculate the charge according to the intersection and the time of day and add it to the car's bill."
 In the 1960s and the 1970s, free flow tolling was tested with fixed transponders at the undersides of the vehicles and readers, which were located under the surface of the highway.
 Plans were however scrapped and it never came into actual implementation.
 Modern toll transponders are typically mounted under the windshield, with readers located in overhead gantries.

 After tests in 1974, in 1975, Singapore became the first country in the world to implement an electronic road toll collection system known as the Singapore Area Licensing Scheme for purposes of congestion pricing on its more urbanized roads.
 It was refined in 1998 as Electronic Road Pricing (ERP).

 Italy deployed a full ETC in motorways at national scale in 1989.
 Telepass, the brand name of the ETC belonging to Autostrade S.p.A. now Autostrade per l'Italia, was designed by Dr. Eng Pierluigi Ceseri and Dr. Eng.
 Mario Alvisi and included a full operational real time Classification of Vehicles and Enforcement via cameras interconnected with the PRA (Public Register of Automobiles) via a network of more than 3.000 Km. optical fibers.
 Telepass introduced the concept of ETC Interoperability because interconnected 24 different Italian motorway operators allowing users to travel between different concession areas and paying only at the end of the journey.
 Dr. Eng.
 Mario Alvisi is considered the father of ETC in motorways because not only co-designed Telepass but was able to make it the first standardized operating ETC system in the world as European standard in 1996.
 He acted as a consultant for deployment of ETC in many countries including Japan, United States, Brazil.
 In Japan, only the ETC System was constructed in all of the controlled-access expressways in 2001.
-By 2019, 92% of drivers are using ETC.
+By 2019, 92% of drivers in Japan are using ETC.